The Brown Box

 Yet, alas, there was no one on the other side.
 Not a body.
 Not a voice.
 What was there?
 A small brown box.

-I stroked the cardboard with my thumb before letting out a sigh.
+My thumb met with resistance against the cardboard before letting out a sigh.
 I shook it gently as if it were a present; it answered with a distinct rattle.
 I don’t remember what was inside.
 I only remember the disappointment that followed when I tossed the useless thing onto the couch.

 There was a faint clinking sound from within—glass, I think?
-The familiar sound of two globes knocking against each other.
-I don't care either way.
+Shattered now.

 The phone lay there too.
-Heavy, abandoned.
+Far too heavy, abandoned.
 My fingers brushed it gently.
-It flickered to life weakly with a faint glow.
+It flickered to life weakly.
 Ten percent.
 New voicemail.

 I considered charging it, but for what cause?
 It was filled with messages I no longer cared to see.